 Dr. Sarah Skwire

-Sarah Skwire is Director of Communications and Senior Fellow at Liberty Fund, Inc., a non-profit educational foundation and the co-author of the college writing textbook, Writing with a Thesis, which is in its 12th edition.
-Sarah has published a range of academic articles on subjects from Shakespeare to zombies and the broken window fallacy, and her work has appeared in journals as varied as Religions, Literature and Medicine, The George Herbert Journal, and The Journal of Economic Behavior and Organization.
-She has written frequently for FEE, the Fraser Institute, Bleeding Heart Libertarians, and other print and digital outlets.
-Sarah’s work on literature and economics has also appeared in Newsweek, The Freeman, and in Cato Unbound, and she is an occasional lecturer for IHS, SFL, and other organizations.
-She has been featured on podcasts such as Economic Rockstars and Imaginary Worlds.
+Dr. Sarah Skwire is a Fellow at Liberty Fund, Inc., a non-profit educational foundation and the author of the college writing textbook, Writing with a Thesis, which is in its 12th edition.
+Sarah has published a range of academic articles on subjects from Shakespeare to zombies and the broken window fallacy, and her work has appeared in journals as varied as Literature and Medicine, The George Herbert Journal, and The Journal of Economic Behavior and Organization.
+She writes a regular book review column, Book Value, for the Freeman Online and blogs at Bleeding Heart Libertarians.
+Sarah’s work on literature and economics has also appeared in Newsweek, The Freeman and in Cato Unbound, and she is an occasional lecturer for IHS, SFL, and other organizations.
 Her poetry has appeared, among other places, in Standpoint, The New Criterion, and The Vocabula Review.
-She graduated with honors in English from Wesleyan University, and earned an MA and PhD in English from the University of Chicago.
+She graduated with honors in English from Wesleyan University, and earned a MA and PhD in English from the University of Chicago.

 Mrs. Shuli Taubes

-Ms. Sarah Wapner is a program manager at a private foundation in New York City.
-She previously served as the impact and recruitment officer at the Yeshiva University Straus Center, and taught humanities at Bnei Akiva Schools of Toronto.
+Ms. Sarah Wapner is a faculty member at the Tikvah Fund.
+She previously served as a program manager for strategic partnerships at a private foundation in New York City.
 Sarah received her undergraduate degree from the University of Toronto, where she majored in political science and Jewish studies.
-Sarah is an alumna of the Krauthammer Fellowship (2021-2022) as well as fellowships at the Tikvah Fund, the Hertog Foundation, and the American Enterprise Institute.
-Sarah has served as a faculty member on several of Tikvah’s educational programs, including Tikvah Online Academy, the Truman Scholars Program, the Millstone Scholars Program, and the Tikvah Scholars Program.
+She also taught history and Jewish studies at Bnei Akiva Schools of Toronto.
+Sarah is an alumna of the Krauthammer Fellowship (2021-2022) as well as fellowships at the Hertog Foundation and the American Enterprise Institute.
+She is a graduate of the Pardes Center for Jewish Educators.
+Her writing has appeared in The Jewish Review of Books.

 Each of our master teachers brings a unique and passionate vision to his or her work.
 We hope to provide students with faculty who are more than just teachers; students get to meet with teachers in informal settings such as meals and during free-time to learn from the faculty as citizens and role models.